Create Accountable & Responsible Employees

-These two groups should be able to connect, but often don’t.
-It’s an interesting effect that happens far too often today’s economy.
+These two groups should be able to connect but often don’t.
+It’s an interesting effect that happens far too often in today’s economy.

-Early on in a company’s growth it’s not vitally important to have a plan for creating accountable an responsible employees.
+Early on in a company’s growth, it’s not vitally important to have a plan for creating accountable and responsible employees.
 The owner is normally on the premises during business hours and can directly handle most of the customer and supplier interactions.
 Even as the company begins to grow it’s fairly easy for the owner to keep an eye on things.

 The need to have a plan sneaks up on most business-people.
 By the time it hits their radar—most owners already behind—and they aren’t sure how to catch up.
 This typically happens at a stage of development when there are also several other important business priorities competing for the owner’s attention.

 Combined these factors make it hard to find the time to develop and implement a workable solution.
 The worst-case scenario is—companies struggle for decades.
 It’s hard to break the cycle.
 It feels like you’re a day late and a dollar short all the time.